I was thirsty, and you gave me something to drink . . .

-The Queen Emma Outreach Guild coordinates and plans the outreach ministries of St. Mark's.
-Named for our patron saint, Queen Emma, the Guild seeks to continue the Queen's advocacy and concern for all people.
-The Guild support a variety of projects, some of which are listed below, and any member of St. Mark's may participate in these outreach projects.
+We are called to care for our neighbors in need due to our faith in Jesus Christ.
+We also seek to follow the example of our patron saint, Queen Emma - she was a tireless advocate for those in need.
+St. Mark's supports a variety of projects, some of which are listed below, and any member of St. Mark's may participate in these outreach ministries.
 Projects are funded via three sources - the parish budget, donations from parishioners, and grants from the Ifuku Foundation of the Rainbow Drive-In.

 CARING FOR THE HOUSELESS & HUNGRY

 Every week St. Mark's collects non-perishable food and hygeine products for the houseless and the hungry.
 We have partnered with Family Promise and Church of the Crossroads to provide evening meals for the houseless as well.

 We regularly donate food and other needed items to Hale Kipa's program for houseless youth in Waikiki, a growing and persistent challenge for our neighborhood, and especially Waikiki.

 Every October we have a pet blessing for our community, and we collect linens for local animal shelters.
 It is a popular event for our neighborhood, filling the church with mostly non-members.